 Citation Styles

-Who Should Use APA Citation Style?
+Who Uses APA Style?

-American Psychological Association Style, or APA Style, is generally used by disciplines within the social sciences.
+The American Psychological Association Style, or APA Style, is generally used by disciplines within the social sciences.

 - Business